NJ COSMETIC SURGERY – PARAMUS / BERGEN COUNTY

 In order to maintain free flow of fluid within the drain, strip the tubing 2-3 times every 8 hours.
 To do pinch the tubing between your thumb and index finger and slide your fingers across the tubing towards the reservoir to remove any stagnant flow that could be blocking the drain.

 Your drains will be removed about 5 to 10 days after surgery when the fluid begins to turn a clear, straw-like color and/or the amount of drainage diminishes.
 You may shower the day after your drains are removed.
-Occasionally Dr. Zubowski will allow you to shower with your drains in place.
+Occasionally, you will be allowed by the doctor to shower with your drains in place.